How to install SQL Server database for SonarQube

 Create New Database

-Once, the login is created, Disconnect.
-Then reconnect the server by clicking on Connect using the new credentials.
-Right click the Databases folder and select New Database…
+Once, the login is created, right click the Databases folder and select New Database…

 Microsoft SQL Server Management Studio

 In the new screen provide Database Name.
-We will provide the name as SonarDB.
+We will name it as SonarDB.
 You can provide any name of your choice.
-We will keep the remaining parameters as default and select the OK button.
+For Owner, we need to change the <default> by selecting the newly created login as the Owner.

-The new database name will shown under Databases in the Object Explorer.
+The new database name will be shown under Databases in the Object Explorer.

 New Database SonarDB is created

-Right click SonarDB database to select Database Properties.
+Right click SonarDB database and click on Properties.

 Open Database Properties